max-mulawa/ubunt-bootstrap/linux.ubuntu.md

 ### change in BIOS
 - disable secure boot (some suggested, I already had this setting on)
-- force using NVIDIA graphics card, by selecting `discrete graphics card` this was a game changer here.
+- force using NVIDIA graphics card, by selecting `discrete graphics card` this was a game changer here or revert to `hybrid`.

+## Desiner Compact Keyboard

+Hold for 5 seconds to start pairing `F1+fn` and then it should appear and connect with provided PIN